Investment Tracker Update

 IMPORTRANGE – import data from another spreadsheet

-Similarly, benlcollines has an awesome article about how to use google spreadsheet as a web-scraper.
+Moreover, benlcollines has written an insightful article on using google spreadsheet as a web-scraper.

 Thomas Scheibel · August 28, 2021 at 9:47 pm